Significance of Grounding in Plumbing Systems: An Exhaustive Guide to Ensuring Safety

 What is plumbing grounding?

-Plumbing grounding is the process that connects metal pipes as well as other components of a plumbing system to an electrode in the ground, thus providing an electrical path to flow through in the event of a fault or surge.
+Plumbing grounding is the process that connects metal pipes and other components of a water system with an electrode in the ground, providing the path for electric current to flow in the event of a malfunction or surge.

-The National Electrical Code (NEC) provides guidelines for grounding plumbing systems which includes using grounding electrodes as well as conductors.
+The National Electrical Code (NEC) gives guidelines on grounding in plumbing systems that include that of using electrodes for grounding as well as conductors.

 What are the most frequent problems that arise that arise from grounding in plumbing?